garethltm/obsibrain/sc900/Azure Key Vault.md

 [[Azure Key Vault]] is designed so that Microsoft doesn't see or extract your data
 ### Monitor access & use
 One you've created a couple of Key Vaults, you can monitor activity by enabling logging for your vaults.
-You have control over your logs & you may secure them by restricting access & you may also delete logs that you
+You have control over your logs & you may secure them by restricting access & you may also delete logs that you no longer need.
+### Simplified administration of application secrets
+[[Azure Key Vault]] simplifies the administration that would typically be required to secure your application secrets, including:
+- Replicating